po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Learning how to read documentation is a crucial skill to have in your developer toolbelt.

-* Navigate to the [GitHub Docs](https://docs.github.com/en/rest/reference/issues#list-repository-issues) in your browser.
+* Open in your browser.

 * Open [script.js](./Unsolved/assets/js/script.js) in your IDE and examine the code.